WizBhoo/OCR_P05_Site_CV-Blog/README.md

 https://github.com/WizBhoo/OCR_P05_Site_CV-Blog.git
 ```

-*   You need to edit the ".env" file to setup your DB environment variable for connection.
+*   You need to edit the ".env" file to setup your DB environment variables for connection.
 *   You need also to setup inside ENV variables for SwiftMailer to allow sending contact message or use the forgotten password form to send a reset password email for user account.
 *   If you prefer you can copy the ".env" file and setup your credentials in a ".env.local" file.
 *   Launch your local environment and create the database following UML schemas (only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo).